 The great jobs of tomorrow will be in the fields of Science, Technology, Engineering and Math (STEM).
 People with disabilities are currently underrepresented in these fields despite recent advances in the accessibility of information technology and other tools used by working professionals.

 How do I find out more?
-Follow us on Twitter @STEMshowcase to stay informed about registration and newly added speakers.
+Follow us on Twitter @STEMshowcase to stay informed.
 Questions?
 Contact Jessica Marquardt at STEMshowcase@gmail.com or 919.531.3674, or Chris Emmershy at STEMshowcase@gmail.com or 919.531.7301.

 Watch the video to see what attendees of the 2013 event had to say.